-Can you get a medical card in Virginia?
+Can you get a Virginia medical marijuanas card?
 Of course.
 Since Virginia legalized marijuana prescriptions, a medical marijuana prescription has become more accessible than ever.

 But how to get a prescription for medical marijuana in Virginia?